osmandapp/docs/content/osmand/start-with/main-menu.md

 - [Settings](/osmand/personal/global-settings) - Is a menu that allows configuring main app parameters.
 - Help - Is a menu that provides quick access to a detailed explanation of the feature,  information about the app version and allows to fast contact the development team.

-### Active Profile
+### Active Profile (Android)

 Main menu provides quick access to switch and [customize profile](/osmand/personal/profiles).
 Main purpose of profiles to have different application look & fill for navigation.
 Though you could use it to customize screen & widgets and switch profiles for different view purposes.
 All [settings](/osmand/personal/profiles) are configured separately for each profile.

 ![profile_menu](/assets/images/menu/profile_menu.png)

-....
-Screenshot ...
+In this menu you can:
-- Switch
+- Select profile.
-- Select
+- Switch between profiles.
-- Configure
+- Configure profile.
-- Manage
+- Manage profile.

 ## Customize (Android Advanced)